gtworek/PSBits/WinDefend/README.md

+***The PoC described below is 100% harmless and you can easily run it on your computer.
+No harm by eicar test file, no harm by exe you compile on your own from 3-lines-long source code.***

 It looks like realtime scanning by Windows Defender depends on the executable file name.
 YES, only the name, and nothing else. <br>
 Here you can prove it:
 1. Copy the provided getfile.cs file to your machine.